DanWahlin/CopilotAdventures/README.md

 ### 4. Submit Your Adventure Solution

+Perform the following steps:

+- Publish your adventure solution to a GitHub repo.
+- Go to https://github.com/DanWahlin/CopilotAdventures/issues and select `New Issue`.
-- Once you've completed the adventure, submit a pull request (PR) to this repository with your solution.
-Use the following naming convention for the PR title.
+- Use the following naming convention for the title.

     ```
     Solution for [Name of Your Adventure]
     ```

-    Replace `[Name of Your Adventure]` with the adventure name you chose to solve.
+    Replace `[Name of Your Adventure]` with the adventure name you chose to solve (example: `The Legendary Duel of Stonevale`).

-- Leave any comments in your code to explain your thought process and show prompts that [GitHub Copilot](https://github.com/features/copilot) used to help you out.
+- Add a link to your GitHub repo in the body section.
-- If you have any feedback, please open an issue in the repo and share what you found (good or bad).
+- If you have any feedback, share what you found (good or bad).
 We'd love to hear your feedback!

 ## Next Steps: Learn a New Language or Create a UI for Your Adventure